 Substitutions And Variations

-How To Make Blueberry Cottage Cheese Muffins
+How To Make Blueberry Muffins With Cottage Cheese

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.